 41 Fore Street, Topsham, Exeter EX3 0HU

 Nautical shabby-chic is the name of the game at The Galley in Topsham.
-While the outlook gives diners delightful views over the Exe estuary, Royal blue glasses and simple white crockery is particularly aesthetically pleasing when set against an exposed brickwork backdrop.
+While the outlook gives diners delightful views over the Exe estuary, Royal blue glasses and simple white crockery are particularly aesthetically pleasing when set against an exposed brickwork backdrop.

 You cannot miss the exterior, with its rich blue paintwork and cheery striped awning.
 The first Insta-moment of your visit, perhaps?
 Once you step inside, though, it’s all about the food – with a glass or two of excellent wine thrown in for good measure.
 Oh, go on then.